How to make your website GDPR compliant

 8. Data Breaches

 The user has the right to know about everything that happens with its personal information.
-So, if there has been a data breach which compromises an individual’s personal data, the website owner must inform the individual within 72 hours of first having become aware of the breach.
+So, if there has been a data breach which compromises an individual’s data, the website owner must inform the individual within 72 hours of first having become aware of the violation.

 The requirement to inform about an eventual data breach is the site owner’s sole responsibility.